 a popular presentation of my position on boredom can be found in an article for aeon magazine. i presented on the benefits of boredom at a talk for creative mornings/louisville in december, 2015— a media coverage of my presentation is found here. for my academic work on boredom, go here (published) and here (drafts).

-my account of boredom has attracted worldwide media attention. i was interviewed on radio new zealand and newstalk (ireland), and business matters (bbc world service), and for articles for the following magazines: nature, wired, u.s. news & world report, u.s. catholic, women's health, and university affairs. my account of boredom has also been featured in articles for fast company (here and here), business insider, psychology today, live science, open culture, the tribune (india), dezeen, curator, vps.net, peruthisweek, and others.
+my account of boredom has attracted worldwide media attention. i was interviewed on radio new zealand, newstalk (ireland), and business matters (bbc world service), and for articles for the following magazines: nature, wired, u.s. news & world report, u.s. catholic, women's health, and university affairs. my account of boredom has also been featured in articles for bbc, fast company (here and here), business insider, psychology today, live science, open culture, the federalist, the tribune (india), dezeen, curator, vps.net, and peruthisweek, among others.

-in a series of articles and a forthcoming book, i develop an account of the nature of phenomenal concepts (i.e., the concepts that we deploy when we introspectively examine our phenomenal experiences) and use this account to respond to epistemic arguments against physicalism – that is, arguments that purport to infer an ontological gap between consciousness and physical processes from an epistemic gap between phenomenal truths and physical truths. although i no longer accept that one can offer a satisfactory response to epistemic arguments against physicalism by appealing to features of our phenomenal concepts, i still think that an understanding of the nature of these concepts is important for our understanding of the character of introspection, the type of knowledge that we can have with respect to phenomenal consciousness, and for accounting for the fact that consciousness appears to be other than physical despite what our best biological sciences tell us.
+furthermore, in a series of articles, i developed an account of the nature of phenomenal concepts (i.e., the concepts that we deploy when we introspectively examine our phenomenal experiences) and use this account to respond to epistemic arguments against physicalism – that is, arguments that purport to infer an ontological gap between consciousness and physical processes from an epistemic gap between phenomenal truths and physical truths. although i no longer accept that one can offer a satisfactory response to epistemic arguments against physicalism by appealing to features of our phenomenal concepts, i still think that an understanding of the nature of these concepts is important for our understanding of the character of introspection, the type of knowledge that we can have with respect to phenomenal consciousness, and for accounting for the fact that consciousness appears to be other than physical despite what our best biological sciences tell us.

 coming to terms with the nature of mentality requires more than an examination of the mind’s ontological status. it also requires an investigation into what the mind does and how it does it.

-for that reason, i also confront issues pertaining to the nature of the mind by drawing upon and combining cognitive-scientific and phenomenological perspectives. in my published work, i delineate the role of appraisals in emotions and examine what phenomenology reveals about the nature of emotions and imagination. i have published articles on sartre and heidegger's respective accounts of affectivity.
+for that reason, i also confront issues pertaining to the nature of the mind by drawing upon the phenomenological tradition. i am especially interested in what phenomenology can teach us about the nature of emotions and imagination. i have published articles on sartre and heidegger's respective accounts of affectivity.